xshiraori/BoxCount/Readme.md

 ![](https://galileounbound.files.wordpress.com/2020/12/image-16.png?w=512)

 ## Usage and restrictions ##
-- The algorithm converts non-white pixels to one and other pixels to zero.
+- The algorithm marks non-white pixels as one and white pixels as zero.
 - To be more precise about the result, it only accepts NxN images as input.

 **Example usage**,